 Michael was born and raised in Oak Park, Michigan.
 After receiving a degree in advertising and communications from Michigan State University, he went to Los Angeles and began his career in the advertising business, working in account management at Marsteller Advertising, TracyLocke and DDB Needham.
 As an account supervisor at DDB Needham, Michael met KHJ-TV sales rep and future wife and business partner Joni Abramson.
 Shortly after getting married, Joni and Michael literally pulled out a map, stuck a pin in it and moved to Portland, Oregon.
 Michael continued in marketing and advertising in Portland and later on in Houston.
 Then, after a 20-year career, Michael found himself between jobs.
 He began consulting, with a focus on small business.
 His initial clients included a law firm, a bank and a retail company.
 Eight months later, after becoming involved in a parks project with the city of Bellaire, Michael and Joni decided to start a community magazine.
 Joni quit her sales job at KHOU-TV, and the first issue of The Bellaire Buzz debuted in January 2002.
 The West University Buzz followed in 2005 and The Memorial Buzz and The Tanglewood/River Oaks Buzz in 2006.
 Michael and Joni have two sons, Andrew and Matthew, and a golden retriever (their third) named Bailey, who can often be found hanging out at The Buzz Magazines office.
-In addition to his fondness for golden retrievers, Michael’s other interests include classic Porsches, traveling and just relaxing with friends.
+In addition to his love of Golden Retrievers, Michael is a loyal Houston Astros fan has a passion for classic Porsches.

 Joni Hoffman was born and raised in Houston.
 She graduated from The University of Texas at Austin with a degree in communications.
 Immediately after graduation, she moved to Los Angeles and started her career as an account executive selling advertising on cable television, and then moved on to selling advertising on broadcast television.
 It was during this time that she met her soul mate, Michael.
 They were not only bitten by the love bug, but both had an entrepreneurial spirit and longed to someday own their own business.
 They moved to Portland, Oregon, where Joni discovered Starbucks.
 She continued on her path of selling advertising as an account executive and started a family; Andrew was born in 1992 and Matthew in 1993.
 Three years later, they moved to her hometown of Houston and bought a home in Bellaire.
 She landed a job back in television selling advertising at KHOU-TV.
 Salespeople weren’t supposed to hang out in the newsrooms, but she always found an excuse to go to the newsroom and chat with the reporters.
 Joni has never met a stranger.
 It was her passion for storytelling, inquisitive nature and entrepreneurial spirit, plus the right timing, that inspired Joni and Michael to start The Buzz Magazines from their living room in 2001.

-From the time Jordan learned the alphabet, all she ever wanted to do was write and read stories.
-At age 5, she announced she wanted to be a writer and she’s never veered too far from this dream.
-She grew up in Houston (her childhood was spent in Memorial and high school in Bellaire) and spent a summer interning at The Buzz Magazines, where she discovered her love of editing.
-She then ventured to Washington, DC for college at American University and graduated with a print journalism degree.
-Over the years, she’s gained experience with writing, editing and strategic communications for print and online publications, such as Psychotherapy Networker and at Baylor College of Medicine’s Office of Communications.
-Now she’s thrilled to be back at The Buzz managing online media and being part of the editorial team.
-She still loves to read and write and also loves to cook, bake and explore Houston’s restaurant scene.
+From the time Jordan learned the alphabet, all she wanted to do was read and write stories.
+In kindergarten, she announced she wanted to be a writer and she’s never veered far from this dream.
+She grew up in Houston and attended The Shlenker School and The Emery/Weiner School.
+During high school, she spent a summer interning at The Buzz Magazines, where she discovered her love of editing.
+She ventured to Washington, DC for college at American University – where she met her future husband, Matthew – and graduated with a print journalism degree.
+Throughout her career, she has contributed to a range of print and online publications, such as Psychotherapy Networker, and managed social media and strategic communications at Baylor College of Medicine’s Office of Communications.
+She’s thrilled that her career came full circle, bringing her back to The Buzz in 2013.
+She still enjoys reading and writing and hopes to instill her love of reading in her young daughter, Sloane.